 We’re here to support you along your journey and encourage you to become engaged in your health.

-Our health services team includes Credentialed Diabetes Educators, Accredited Practising Dietitians and Registered Nurses – all of whom are deeply passionate about diabetes.
+Our health services team includes Credentialled Diabetes Educators, Accredited Practising Dietitians, Registered Nurses and Registered Pharmacist – all of whom are deeply passionate about diabetes.

 And for many of us, supporting people with diabetes is personal as well as professional.
 A number of our team members have diabetes themselves or care for a close family member with diabetes.